 TASA: TRACE Anti-Bribery Specialist Accreditation®

-This webinar will review compliance and enforcement milestones since inception of the FCPA in order to understand the development of best practices and provide context for recent developments, such as the FCPA Pilot Program and ISO 37001.
-The webinar will also provide analyses and capsule summaries of U.S. and international standards for compliance that can be used in educating board members and other key stakeholders.
+Taking a historical review approach, this session will provide an overview of key compliance and enforcement milestones since the inception of the U.S. Foreign Corrupt Practices Act.
+Informative to developing compliance best practices and providing context for recent developments including the U.S. DOJ’s guidance on “The Evaluation of Corporate Compliance Programs,” corporate and individual prosecutions and international enforcement cooperation, this session will also analyze and provides capsule summaries of U.S. and international standards for compliance that can be used in educating board members and other key stakeholders.

-Mr. Sullivan has written and contributed numerous articles on anti-bribery/FCPA, export controls, economic sanctions and other ethics and compliance topics to a variety of publications.
+Scott E. Sullivan is the Chief Compliance Officer of Newmont Goldcorp, the world’s leading gold company.
+Newmont Goldcorp has approximately 19,000 employees and 18,000 contractors and has 14 operating mines and 2 non-operated JVs in 9 countries.
+Mr. Sullivan oversees, develops, implements and manages Newmont Goldcorp’s ethics and compliance program including anti-bribery, antitrust, corporate investigation, and global trade compliance.
+Previously, Mr. Sullivan was the Chief Ethics & Compliance Officer of a global manufacturer of fluid motion and control products such as pumps, valves and seals with approximately 17,000 employees operating in 55 countries.
+Mr. Sullivan has written and contributed numerous articles on compliance programs, anti-bribery/FCPA, export controls, economic sanctions and other ethics and compliance topics to a variety of publications.
 Mr. Sullivan is also a frequent local, national and international speaker, moderator and conference organizer on compliance, anti-bribery/FCPA, export controls and economic sanctions.

 Accreditation Program Requirements